MicrosoftLearning/mslearn-ai-studio/Instructions/02b-multimodal.md

 1. In the Azure AI Foundry portal, view the **Overview** page for your project.
 2. In the **Project details** area, note the **Project connection string**.
 You'll use this connection string to connect to your project in a client application.
 3. Open a new browser tab (keeping the Azure AI Foundry portal open in the existing tab).
 Then in the new tab, browse to the [Azure portal](https://portal.azure.com) at `https://portal.azure.com`; signing in with your Azure credentials if prompted.

+    Close any welcome notifications to see the Azure portal home page.

-4. Use the **[\>_]** button to the right of the search bar at the top of the page to create a new Cloud Shell in the Azure portal, selecting a ***PowerShell*** environment with no storage in your subscription.
+1. Use the **[\>_]** button to the right of the search bar at the top of the page to create a new Cloud Shell in the Azure portal, selecting a ***PowerShell*** environment with no storage in your subscription.

-    The cloud shell provides a command line interface in a pane at the bottom of the Azure portal.
+    The cloud shell provides a command-line interface in a pane at the bottom of the Azure portal.
 You can resize or maximize this pane to make it easier to work in.

     > **Note**: If you have previously created a cloud shell that uses a *Bash* environment, switch it to ***PowerShell***.